Humol-e/Meli-Searcher/README.md

       Execute the main application script:

       ```bash
-      python app.py
+      streamlit run searcherapp.py
       ```

    3. **Interact with the Application**:

-      Follow the on-screen prompts to manage your items.
+      Follow the gui to search and manage your items.

-   ## File Structure

-   - `app.py`: Main application script containing the core functionality.
-   - `tabla.csv`: Additional CSV file for supplementary data.
-   - `requirements.txt`: List of Python dependencies.
-   - `.gitignore`: Specifies files and directories to be ignored by Git.

    ## Contributing